oVirt/ovirt-site/source/feature/direct-lun.html.md

 ## OVIRT flows

+Engine: Should name this entity as VirtualDisk.

 These flows should be supported from the GUI.

-*   Add disk
+*   Import disk

+1. Discovery targets
-1. Connect to the target
+2. Connect to the target
-2. Get device list
+3. Get device list
-3. Choose a block device:
+4. Choose a block device:
     -   default: Unattached devices
     -   option: From a VM (+ plug)